 A Noise and Vibration Impact Assessment has been prepared by Arup and is appended at Appendix U of the EIS.
 As part of the SSD pre-commencement Condition B29, a qualified expert has been engaged to establish a site-specific Construction Noise and Vibration Subplan (Appendix I) which goes through the noise and vibration criteria, assessment and management measures.
-Further to the control measures in table 3-2 below, the management measures in the Arup's CNVP will also be implemented on the project.
+Further to the control measures in table 4-2 below, the management measures in the Arup's CNVP will also be implemented on the project.

-A more detailed CNVMP has been prepared by Acoustic Logic, providing a more in-depth assessment of the expected impacts, and mitigation measures, to be implemented on the project.
-This was informed by the ARUP CNVP, however analysed the impacts of construction works on further detailed site establishment and construction staging information was available.
+A detailed CNVMP has been prepared by Acoustic Logic, which builds on Arup's CNVP and provides a more in-depth assessment of the expected impacts and mitigation measures to be implemented on the project.